Handling Requests for Public Information

 - Vice President and Chief Legal Officer; Senior Executive Vice President, Chief Operating and Financial Officer

 I. POLICY AND GENERAL STATEMENT

-As an agency of the State of Texas, The University of Texas Health Science Center at Houston (“university”) must make available certain information to the public and to members of the university community under the Texas Public Information Act (“TPIA”) upon written request.
+As an agency of the State of Texas, the Texas Public Information Act (“TPIA”) requires that The University of Texas Health Science Center at Houston (“university”) must make available certain information to the public and to members of the university community upon written request.

-Note: Several university policies affect the handling of certain types of requests for information.
-For example, HOOP Policy 147 Handling Legal Processes contains more information regarding handling specific legal requests such as subpoenas; HOOP Policy 181 Records Management Program discusses responsibilities for maintaining records; and HOOP 5, Handling Communications with the Media pertains to requests for news stories and other public relations material.
+Note: Several university policies provide guidance on the handling of certain types of requests for information.
+HOOP 147, Handling Legal Processes contains information regarding handling specific legal requests such as subpoenas; HOOP 181, Records Management Program discusses responsibilities for maintaining records; and HOOP 5, Handling Communications with the Media pertains to requests for news stories and other public relations material.
 Requests for medical records or medical information must be handled in accordance with the university's privacy policies and HOOP 206 Privacy of Individually Identifiable Health Information.

 Public Information: Information collected, assembled or maintained by the university in the course of its official business, unless the information falls within one or more exceptions to disclosure under the TPIA.